ldi-github/shirates-core/doc/markdown/advanced/creating_you_own_data_function.md

 ## Example

-Given if you want to create data function for customer.
+In case you want to create data function for customer.

 1. Create a dataset json file `customers.json` under `dataset` directory.